-To view the driver import configuration settings offered by each installation method, see Section 3.6, "Setting Up the Driver on the Metadirectory Server," on page 22.
+To view the driver import configuration settings offered by each installation method, see Section 3.6, "Creating the Driver in Designer," on page 24.

 2.6 Establishing a Security-Equivalent User

 The driver must run with Security Equivalence to a user with sufficient rights.
 You can set the driver equivalent to ADMIN or a similar user.
 For stronger security, you can define a user with only the minimal rights necessary for the operations you want the driver to perform.